Current business situation

 The Department of Foreign Affairs and Trade (DFAT) provides advice for business travellers and tourists going to Taiwan.
 This is regularly updated, and should be checked before planning travel.

-Business cards – exchanging business cards is very important in Taiwan, so you should have a large supply at all times as several hundred may be required for a short trip.
+Business cards – exchanging business cards is customary business practice in Taiwan.
+Hence, it advised that you carry a large supply at all times as several hundred may be required on a short trip.
+It is customary to use both hands when presenting and receiving business cards.

 Correspondence – answer enquiries, proposals, correspondence and invitations as soon as possible, and at the very least, send an acknowledgment stating that an answer will follow shortly.

-Punctuality – while traffic conditions in Taipei can cause delays, Taiwanese place importance on punctuality and you should avoid arriving late at appointments.
+Punctuality – while traffic conditions in Taipei can cause delays, a high value is placed on punctuality, and as such you should avoid arriving late at appointments.

 Forms of address